-The first 16mm sonic cinema projector was marketed by Eastman Kodak in 1936.
-Since then, the vast majority of cinema projection equipment of this format was produced with an optical sound-reading system, and some models were supplemented with a magnetic sound unit.
+The first 16mm Eastman Kodak marketed sonic cinema projector in 1936.
+Since then, this format's vast majority of cinema projection equipment was produced with an optical sound-reading system, and some models were supplemented with a magnetic sound unit.

 Super-16 and 16mm Standards

-The format is now widely used in USA, Russia and abroad for filming television series using the Digital Intermediate technology, since the information capacity of such a frame on modern types of film is sufficient for high-definition television.
+The format is now widely used in the USA, Russia, and abroad for filming television series using the Digital Intermediate technology since the information capacity of such a frame on modern types of film is sufficient for high-definition television.

 They were first used by cinematographer Frank DeMarco on-screen tests for Pi.
 The "Ultra-16" format is also a production format and differs from the "Super-16" by the symmetrical arrangement of the frame relative to the film.
 Frame "Ultra-16" is obtained by the standard magnification of 0.77mm on each side in width.
 In this case, the corners of the exposed area partially overlap the perforation.